konfound-project/konfound-project.github.io/content/_index.md

 The assumptions underlying statistical analysis are rarely fully met.
-Pragmatists face the challenge of knowing when evidence is strong enough to justify action, and that’s where **sensitivity analysis** helps by testing the robustness of inferences against potential biases.
+Pragmatists face the challenge of knowing when evidence is strong enough to justify action, and that’s where **sensitivity analysis** helps by expressing the robustness of inferences relative to potential biases.
 For instance, sensitivity indices can quantify how much of the observed effect would need to be bias-driven to alter conclusions.
 We are building on these ideas by developing the methods and associated resources listed on this page.